How does Facebook make money? Analyzing Facebook's revenue in 2026

 • Third-party donations

-So far nothing new for the industry, except for a refreshed interface, new names, and integration with a social media that has 2.8Billion users, which is more than enough to enter the industry.
-On the other hand, gamers have the chance to search for their favorite game or streamer and watch anytime someone streaming their favorite game
+So far, nothing new for the industry, except for a refreshed interface, new names, and integration with a social media that has 2.8Billion users, which is more than enough to enter the industry.
+On the other hand, gamers have the chance to search for their favorite game or streamer and watch anytime someone is streaming their favorite game

 Out of all these three ways, Facebook takes its % of income and thus is a win-win situation.
-And also there are ads, but that’s the streamer’s choice if they agree or not to place them during their streaming sessions, which may not be a very good idea overall.
+And also, there are ads, but that’s the streamer’s choice if they agree or not to place them during their streaming sessions, which may not be a very good idea overall.

 facebook gaming vs rivals